The Reason I Jump: Reception

-Writing for The Times, author Andrew Solomon describes the book as a Rosetta Stone for parents of non-verbal autistic children, at times banal and occasionally profound, and says "it will stretch your vision of what it is to be human".
+Writing for The Times, author Andrew Solomon described the book as "a Rosetta Stone for parents" of non-verbal autistic children, at times banal and occasionally profound, and says "it will stretch your vision of what it is to be human".
 He adds that "sometimes, it sounds as though it were the work of a prudent adult pretending to be a 13-year-old boy, because the freshness of voice coexists with so much wisdom".
 Reviewing several books about autism for The Boston Globe, Katharine Whittemore describes them as "extraordinary, moving, and jeweled with epiphanies", and says The Reason I Jump bowled her over.
 In her Publishers Weekly review, Clare Swanson writes of Higashida's "candid, emotionally honest answers" that help to demystify behavior and that his "thoughtful, sensitive reasoning delivers illuminating insights".
 More than one reviewer commented on the painstaking work of using an alphabet grid to write the book.

 Sallie Tisdale, writing for The New York Times, said Higashida is intelligent and thoughtful, but also raises a concern that others are treating it "more as a fragile objet de consciousness than as a book, as though criticism or analysis would be vulgar".
 She objects to Higashida's use of "we" and "our", when he can only speak for himself, and wonders how much the work was changed in translation, especially by Mitchell.
 She concludes, "We have to be careful about turning what we find into what we want."
 Researcher Yoko Kamio, who reads both English and Japanese, writes "The English translation eliminates some redundancies in the Japanese and is a bit more concise but is generally an accurate translation."